 Read more on how to do this in our article which describes it for old and unsupported iPhones as well.

 How to take a screenshot

 For both iPad and iPhone taking a screenshot is quite easy – it took a while before Android followed this example.

 Taking a screenshot is done by pressing the power button and pressing the “Home” button right after that.

 See also this article that I wrote quite a while ago.
 The screenshots can be found in your photo album and is saved as a crystal clear PNG file.

-Tip : Retrieving pictures with the free appliaction iTools (MacOS,Windows) is super easy.
+Tip : Retrieving pictures with the free application iTools ( iTools-MacOSX.dmg (2.9 MB) or iTools-Windows.zip (3.6 MB) ) is super easy.

 Take a Screenshot – Press & Hold Power, Press Home, Release both

 iPad’s and iPhones have the ability to copy and paste pieces of text, but this works also for pictures.

 For example: a picture on a website can be copied and pasted into messages.
 Or a picture from Messages can be pasted into, for example, Whatsapp.